GrottoPress/pond/README.md

 # Pond

-**Pond** is a *Crystal* implementation of a *WaitGroup*, without channels or counters. *Pond* automatically keeps track of all fibers it is made aware of, and waits until all of them complete execution.
+**Pond** is a *Crystal* implementation of a *WaitGroup*, without channels or explicit counters. *Pond* automatically keeps track of all its fibers, and waits until all of them complete execution.

 ## Installation